jerryscript-project/iotjs/docs/IoT.js-API-Net.md

 * `backlog: Number`
 * `listenListener: Function()`

-Start listening and accepting connections on specified port and host.
+Starts listening and accepting connections on specified port and host.

 #### server.close([closeListener])

 * `closeListener: Function()`

-Stop listening new arriving connection.
+Stops listening new arriving connection.

 Server socket will finally close when all existing connections are closed, then emit 'close' event.